drvinceknight/pfm/book/tools-for-mathematics/06-probability/how/main.md

 sum([1, 2, 3])
 ```

-We can also directly use the `sum` without specifically creating the list.
-This
+You can also directly use `sum` without specifically creating the list.
-corresponds to the following mathematical notation:
+This corresponds to the following mathematical notation:

 $$
     \sum_{s\in S}f(s)